4ms/metamodule/Setup.md

 VCV Rack [here](https://vcvrack.com/manual/Building#Windows).

 This will help you set up an MSYS2/MinGW development environment along with most packages required for MetaModule development.
-The only additional package that you will need to install is `ninja` (which is a build system).
+The only additional packages that you will need to install are `ninja` (which is a build system), and SDL2 (which is only required for the simulator).
 Similar to the VCV arguments, you will want to open a MinGW prompt and type the following:

 ```
-pacman -Syu ninja
+pacman -Syu ninja mingw-w64-x86_64-SDL2

 ```

 When building anything for MetaModule, be sure to launch the MinGW 64-Bit